vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/08_Little_kRShNas_Play_with_the_Moon.md

 Considerations of style would suggest that many of the findings preserved in the Ashram, including the panels, do not belong to the Vākāṭakas, but may date

 from a somewhat later period.
-Walter Spink ascribes them to ‘a period \(c. ad 500\) of Viṣṇukuṇḍin rule over Vidarbha’.16 The Viṣṇukuṇḍins, whose homeland was the Guntur District \(AP\) and the region to the north of the Śrīśaila Hills \(the present Mahbubnagar District AP\), became, when their kingdom began to 14 The story covers Kr̥ṣṇa disposing of an elephant, named Kuvalayāpīd
+Walter Spink ascribes them to ‘a period \(c. ad 500\) of Viṣṇukuṇḍin rule over Vidarbha’.16 The Viṣṇukuṇḍins, whose homeland was the Guntur District \(AP\) and the region to the north of the Śrīśaila Hills \(the present Mahbubnagar District AP\), became, when their kingdom began to 14 The story covers Kr̥ṣṇa disposing of an elephant, named Kuvalayāpīḍa, Kr̥ṣṇa and

-. a, Kr̥ṣṇa and

 Balarāma entering the arena and killing the wrestlers Cān